Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 Asthma has genetic components, but it can also have other causes and risk factors, especially in adult-onset asthma.

-People can usually manage their asthma well using medications.
+People can usually manage their asthma well with medications.
 However, some people may find their asthma symptoms difficult to control.

 In such cases, it is best for people to identify their triggers and try to avoid them as often as possible.